Edgarcillo2k/PC1-Visualizacion/Proyecto1/PC1/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-### For Icicle charts in D3 open Visual Studio Code and use Live Server, click on Go live button in the right down corner

-###For the display of Roboto font in Python, install it from dafont into your computer
+### For Icicle charts in D3 open Visual Studio Code and use Live Server, click on Go live button in the right down corner, for the display of Roboto font in Python, install it from dafont into your computer